iandanforth/pymuscle/README.md

 from the states of the motor units.

 # Edits TODO
-- why is it more performant? cite external
 - background on muscles + image of muscle -> motor unit
   - describe biological input - output relationship
   - explain units of input / output
-- pre-tagged issue submission page?
 - scope - positive and negative examples